 Section 4-2: Maximum top-up capacity of the Device

-Section 4-3 : Activation and refund fees
+Section 4-3 : Activation fees and Refund fees

-As in the case of use of the Devices, Organiser may ask Weezevent to apply an activation fee to the use of the solution via Participant’s smartphone.
-This fee will not be refundable following the Event.
+As with the use of the Devices, the Organiser may ask Weezevent to apply an activation fee to the use of the solution via Participant’s smartphone.
+Activation and refund fees will not be refundable following the Event.

 Virtual Accounts and Devices are personal to each Participant.
-These tools are intended to enable a Participant to make purchases from Organiser alone.
+These tools are intended to enable a Participant to make purchases from the Organiser alone.

 Virtual Accounts and/or Devices may in no way be used to make transfers between Participants, in particular transfers of units of value.

 It is therefore not possible to transfer units of value between the respective Devices of Participants.
 Similarly, Participants may not make transfers to each other via their respective Virtual Accounts, if they have one.

 Section 6: Modification and cancellation of the Event – Allocation of unused units of value – Reimbursement of the Participant at the end of the Event

 Section 6-1: Modification and cancellation of an Event